paualarco/reflects/src/test/scala/reflects/Factory&Generics.md

   override def getConnection:DbConnections.ConnectionType = postgreSqlConnection
 }
   ```
-  As you probably have already appreciated, each DbReader has a constructor parameter that represents the database connection.
+  As you probably have already appreciated, each ```DbReader``` has a constructor parameter that represents the database connection.
-  That parameter is just used to simulate a more realistic scenario, so they are not implemented.
+  That parameter is just used to simulate a more realistic scenario, so it is not implemented.

   Let´s see what is happening now if we try to create a Job:
 ```scala